sandeepsnairms/banking-multi-agent-workshop/python/workshop/Module-01.md

 ### Start a Conversation

-1. Open your browser and navigate to `http://localhost:4200/`.
+1. Return to the frontend app in your browser and hit refresh.
+If you closed it, open a new tab and navigate to <http://localhost:4200/>.
 1. In the Login dialog, select a user and company and click, Login.

 ![Final User Interface](./media/module-01/frontend.png)